Style, definition#

 Class Syntax#

-comments will be inserted before the class definition.
+Comments should be placed before the class definition.

-constructors and destructors will be defined before the other member functions.
+Constructors and destructors should be defined before other member functions.

-short comments can be inserted in the class definition.
+Short comments can be inserted inside the class definition.

 Example#